Varicose veins, spider veins, and bulging leg veins are conditions that happen increasingly with age.

 - Carbon monoxide doesn’t allow your blood to carry oxygen and other nutrients as well as it would otherwise.

-- Carbon monoxide also contributes to a hardening of the arteries, which forces your heart to work harder in order to move blood through them.
+- Carbon monoxide also contributes to a hardening of the arteries, which forces your heart to work harder to move blood through them.

 - This extra work can expand the size of your left ventricle, making it less efficient at pumping blood.